cashfree/cashfree-pg-sdk-java/docs/SubscriptionApi.md

 > SubscriptionEligibilityResponse SubscriptionEligibility(xApiVersion, subscriptionEligibilityRequest, xRequestId, xIdempotencyKey)

-Get Eligible payment methods available for a subscription
+API to get all the payment method details available for subscription payments.

 Use this API to check if a payment method is enabled for your account.